semihgunel/MC2P/README.md

 ## Introduction

 - Download the files using the [link](todo).
+The dataset includes 8 different animals and total of 118 folders.
 The whole dataset is close to 200GB.
 The file format will look like this:

 ```sh